worldinmyfist/MAr-SHELL/README.md

 *The name of the repository is a pun.
 The MAr in MAr-SHELL in represent Mr. Aryan and also sound similar to My Shell (too possessive about it).*

 ## CONTRIBUTION
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue to discuss what you would like to change.